Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 A police report states the men cursed at the manager after she told them bathrooms are for customers only.

-She called 911 to report the men were not making a purchase and were refusing to leave.
+She called 911 to report that the men were not making a purchase and were refusing to leave.

-It reportedly took just two minutes between their arrival and her call for help.
+It reportedly took just two minutes from their arrival to her call for help.

-Last weekend Ross said officers had asked the men "politely to leave" three times because Starbucks said they were trespassing.
-After the men refused, Ross said, that's when police made the arrest.
+Last weekend, Ross said officers had asked the men "politely to leave" three times because Starbucks said they were trespassing.
+After the men refused, Ross said, the police made the arrest.

-"It didn't really hit me what was going on — that it was real — until I'm being double locked and my hands [are] behind my back," Robinson told ABC News.
+"It didn't really hit me what was going on — that it was real — until I'm being double-locked and my hands [are] behind my back," Robinson told ABC News.

-In a separate interview with The Associated Press, Nelson said he was worried about the situation spinning out of control and that he might possibly die.
+In a separate interview with The Associated Press, Nelson said that he was worried about the situation spinning out of control and that he might possibly die.

 "Anytime I'm encountered by cops, I can honestly say it's a thought that runs through my mind," Nelson said.
 "You never know what's going to happen."